ktafakkori/feloopy/README.md

    FelooPy (v0.2.7) was used in conjunction with [interface x] (v0.0.0) (except `feloopy` itself) as the optimization interface and [solver y] (v0.0.0) as the optimization solver.

-   (Please note that using secondary interfaces might also require a citation to their projects.)
+   (Please note that using secondary interfaces or solvers might also require a citation to their projects.)

 ## License